Gloogger/Modern_Robotics_Notes/KapXI.md

 ***

-The rest of the chapter is basically the same old string-damper system(which is familiar to any mechanical engineering student), therefore the exercise is skipped here.
+The rest of the chapter is basically the same old string-damper system(which is familiar to any mechanical engineering student), therefore these exercises are skipped here.

 ***